ethosofscience/philosophy-stuttgart/README.md

     1. README.md (You are here!)
     2. LICENSE.md (The full license text)
     3. VERSION.md (The current version and description of the versioning scheme of this project)
-    4. sketches [Conains sketches, ideas, concepts, …]
+    4. sketches [Contains sketches, ideas, concepts, …]
         1. alexandra_struc
         2. louis_struc
         3. martin_struc